What is content design?

 We follow a simple empathy mapping quad showing:

 - see – what will the audience see (and where are they seeing it)?

 - hear – what are they hearing and who from?
 Which channel?

 - do – what will our audience be doing?
 What decisions do they feel they have to make?

-All this means we can create content that helps create a good experience for the user when coming to our product or service.
+All this means we can create content that helps create a good experience for the user.

 Content designers don’t work in isolation.
 (Or they shouldn’t but sometimes reality bites.)